yuanhaoyang1984/Pre_ictal-state-prediction-and-closed-loop-stimulation/README.md

- This repository is for the publication and peer-review. edited by Haoyang Yuan(yuana@crick.ac.uk/yuanhaoyang1984@gmail.com) in Han&Lu Lab(Fenghan169@njmu.edu.cn)
+ This repository is for the publication and peer-review. edited by Haoyang(Andrew) Yuan(yuana@crick.ac.uk/yuanhaoyang1984@gmail.com) in Han&Lu Lab(Fenghan169@njmu.edu.cn)

  The main code is for closed-loop stimulation of epileptic mice based on Labchart recording system.